panasyg/GLDevOpsTraineeTest/README.md

 moving to the next step:

 2.
-connecting to VMs via azure bastion and exexute folowing script to setup the certificate for HTTPS communication with SSL and configure WinRM
+connecting to VMs via azure bastion and exexute folowing script to setup WinRM

+winrm quickconfig
+netsh advfirewall firewall add rule name=”WinRM-HTTP” dir=in localport=5985 protocol=TCP action=allow

+next starting our script "script.ps1", which connects to VMs via WinRM and deploys are IIS, cleans our website/appPool

+Our website: